7h30th3r0n3/Evil-M5Core2/README.md

 You can add SSID on KarmaAutoWhitelist line like this : KarmaAutoWhitelist=notmybox,thisonetoo

-Probe should be ignored and serial message send to notify that this network is whitelisted.
+Probe should be ignored and serial message send to notify that this network is whitelisted, it also work on probe sniffing and karma attack.

 ### Select Probe